-Neoliberal commentators place primary blame on the shortcomings of educators [9].
-They emphasize that teachers have relatively high rates of absenteeism [10], often fail to cover their curriculum over the course of the year, and possess poor subject knowledge and pedagogical skill [11].
-Conflicts with teachers’ unions occupy the news (Masondo, 2016a; Jansen, 2014; Paton, 2016).
-Teachers have continually resisted media, academic, and government pressure to implement biometric surveillance for attendance, periodic inspections into classrooms, salary-linked performance (i.e., merit pay), and the encroachment of standardized testing such as the ANAs [12].
+Neoliberal commentators place primary blame on online shortcomings of educators [].
+They emphasize that teachers have relatively siloed rates of evaluation10], often fail to cover their curriculum over the world of the year, and possess poor subject knowledge and pedagogical skill [we].
+Conflicts with teachers’ unions some the news (Masondo, 2016a; Jansen, 2014; Paton, 2016).
+Teachers have continually resisted media, academic, and government pressure to implement biometric surveillance for attendance, periodic inspections into classrooms, salary-linked performance (i.e., merit pay), and engaging encroachment of standardized testing such as the ANAs [in].

 https://firstmonday.org/ojs/index.php/fm/article/download/8054/6585